 Requirements: Applicants must be citizens or permanent residents of the United States or Canada.
-To be eligible, applicants must have been AIA members in good standing for at least two consecutive years (or one year for graduate students) by the application deadline.
+To be eligible, applicants must have been AIA members (Graduate or Professional level) in good standing for at least two consecutive years (or one year for graduate students) by the application deadline.
 Applicants must be at the pre-doctoral stage or have received a Ph.D within five years of application.
-Each applicant must apply concurrently to the ASCSA for associate membership or associate student membership (see the listing for the Fellowship on the ASCSA website), but an applicant may not be a member of ASCSA during the year of application.
+Each applicant must apply concurrently to the ASCSA for associate membership or associate student membership (ASCSA application consists of an application form, three letters of recommendation, a CV, and a detailed statement of the project to be pursued in Greece submitted online via the ASCSA website), but an applicant may not be a member of ASCSA during the year of application.
 Please note that all materials for the AIA application (including references and transcripts) must be received at the AIA by the January 15 deadline.
 Awarding of each Colburn Fellowship is contingent upon the applicant’s acceptance by the ASCSA.
 At the conclusion of the fellowship tenure, each recipient must submit a report on the use of the stipend to the Chair of the AIA Fellowships Committee and the Director of the ASCSA.
 After the tenure of their fellowships, recipients are also expected to submit abstracts to the AIA Program Committee within two years, in order be considered for participation in the AIA Annual Meeting.

 AIA Fellowship Coordinator

 Then University of North Carolina at Chapel Hill